Tomáš Kopecký: Florida Panthers (2011–2015)

+Post NHL career

-At the conclusion of his contract with the Panthers, and failing to meet the expectations of his contract, Kopecký went un-signed over the summer as a free agent.
+At the conclusion of his contract with the Panthers, and failing to meet the expectations of his contract the last two seasons of the deal, Kopecký went un-signed over the 2015 off-season as a free agent.
 On 22 October 2015, Kopecký returned to Europe and signed in the Czech Republic for the remainder of the season with HC Oceláři Třinec.

 Personal life

-Tomas is married to Maria and has two sons named Jakub (born 8 February 2004) and Tobias (born 20 February 2009).
+Kopecký is married to Maria, with whom he has two sons named Jakub (born 8 February 2004) and Tobias (born 20 February 2009).

 International play

 Kopecký has participated in eight international tournaments for Slovakia: